171930433/vtk-examples/src/PythonicAPI.md

 ## Upgrading an existing example to use the improved VTK Python interface

-1. Copy the example from the **src/Python** folder into the **src/Python1** folder maintaining the same path structure.
+1. Copy the example from the **src/Python** folder into the **src/PythonicAPI** folder maintaining the same path structure.
 If there is a corresponding markdown file, copy it.
-2. Copy the corresponding test image from **src/Testing/Baseline/Python/** into **src/Testing/Baseline/Python1/**
+2. Copy the corresponding test image from **src/Testing/Baseline/Python/** into **src/Testing/Baseline/PythonicAPI/**
-3. Edit **src/Python1.md**, possibly creating a table and headings to match the original example in **src/Python**.
+3. Edit **src/PythonicAPI.md**, possibly creating a table and headings to match the original example in **src/Python**.
 4. Upgrade the Python example.
 5. The associated markdown file (if any) may need checking to ensure any links in the document remain valid.
 6. Check everything is working and do a Merge Request.

 ## Adding a new example

-Follow the documented procedure [ForDevelopers](https://examples.vtk.org/site/Instructions/ForDevelopers/) remembering that the folder to use is **Python1**.
+Follow the documented procedure [ForDevelopers](https://examples.vtk.org/site/Instructions/ForDevelopers/) remembering that the folder to use is **PythonicAPI**.

 ## VTK Classes Summary

 This Python script, [SelectExamples](../Python/Utilities/SelectExamples), will let you select examples based on a VTK Class and language.
 It requires Python 3.7 or later.
 The following tables will produce similar information.

-- [VTK Classes with Examples](/Coverage/Python1VTKClassesUsed.md), this table is really useful when searching for example(s) using a particular class.
+- [VTK Classes with Examples](/Coverage/PythonicAPIVTKClassesUsed.md), this table is really useful when searching for example(s) using a particular class.

-- [VTK Classes with No Examples](/Coverage/Python1VTKClassesNotUsed.md), please add examples in your area of expertise!
+- [VTK Classes with No Examples](/Coverage/PythonicAPIVTKClassesNotUsed.md), please add examples in your area of expertise!

 ## Hello World

 | Example Name | Description | Image |
 | -------------- | ------------- | ------- |
-[A hello world example](/Python1/GeometricObjects/CylinderExample) | Cylinder example from the VTK Textbook and source code.
+[A hello world example](/PythonicAPI/GeometricObjects/CylinderExample) | Cylinder example from the VTK Textbook and source code.
 A hello world example.